wp-plugins/text-captcha/readme.txt

 = Do I have to change my templates?

-No. It uses add_filter on the comments to automagically test the captcha.
+Maybe.
+It uses add_filter on the comments to automagically test the captcha but it requires that your comment submit button be have the default #submit id.

 = Does it rely on JavaScript?
 Sessions?